-Assemble the Poke Bowl
+Assemble the poke bowl

 - Cut cucumbers and avocado into cubes, radishes into slices, red cabbage into thin strips, mini peppers into rings, spring onions into small pieces.
 Defrost edamame beans according to package directions.

 - Divide the cooked rice between two bowls, top with carrot salmon, tofu, cucumber, avocado, radish, red cabbage, mini peppers, spring onions and edamame beans and pour the sesame sauce on top.
-Sprinkle the poke powl with fresh herbs and sesame seeds.
+Sprinkle the poke bowl with fresh herbs and sesame seeds.

 - The vegan salmon from carrots can be replaced with vegan tuna from watermelon.
 For this, the watermelon must first be marinated just like carrots.